Ahsoka Tano: Voice acting

 Eckstein said Filoni wanted her to bring some of her personality into the Ahsoka character; he said her actions and speech between audition takes had earned her the part more than the actual audition.
 Once production on The Clone Wars began, it took about six months for Eckstein and the writers to understand Ahsoka; consequently, much of the dialogue for the first half of season one was re-recorded to depict the character better.
 Eckstein also said the Ahsoka character was solidified by the casting of Matt Lanter as Anakin, which occurred halfway through the first season.
+At one point, Eckstein initially said to speak Icelandic accent.

 Eckstein reprised the role of Ahsoka for Rebels, although she did not do all of Fulcrum's voice work.
 She learned about Ahsoka's return about a year before the first season's finale aired and said it was hard to keep it a secret.
 Eckstein said Ahsoka developed a quiet confidence and quiet strength the younger character doesn't possess, but sometimes she played Ahsoka too seriously; she pointed out that "snippiness" and determination are still part of Ahsoka's personality.
 Eckstein pitched her voice down a bit but, because she and Ahsoka were now much closer in age, generally spoke like herself.

 Not knowing Ahsoka's experiences between The Clone Wars and Rebels at times presented challenges for Eckstein's performance.
-Filoni avoids giving the actors plot details that might inappropriately affect their performance; for example, he did not tell Eckstein whether Ahsoka survives her duel with Darth Vader lest Eckstein telegraphs something in her performance that the character would not know.
+Filoni avoids giving the actors plot details that might inappropriately affect their performance; for example, he did not tell Eckstein whether Ahsoka survives her duel with Darth Vader lest Eckstein telegraph something in her performance that the character would not know.